-Head/Stern A mooring line that is oriented between longitudinal and transverse direction, restraining the ship in the off-berth and in fore or aft direction.
-The amount of restraint in fore or aft and off borth direction depends on the line angle of restraint in fore or aft and off-berth direction depends on the line angle relative to these directions.
+Head/Stern line: A mooring line that is oriented between longitudinal and transverse direction, restraining the ship in the off-berth and in fore or aft direction.
+The amount of restraint in fore or aft and off-berth direction depends on the line angle relative to these directions.